wrp94/project-2-group-20/README.md

 ## [Query](query/queries.ipynb)

 In this step, a sample Exploratory Data Analysis (EDA) was completed to show examples of querying a database using `SQLAlchemy`.
-We found that the "Journalism" category of campaigns had the highest percentage of successful campaigns while also having the fewest number of campaigns in the dataset.
-"Theater" had the greatest number of campaigns while also having one of the least successful percentages.
+We found that "Theater" had the highest number of campaigns with 344 whereas "Journalism" had the lowest number of campaigns with 4.
+Within Theater, "Plays" had the highest success with campaigns followed by "Rock" music.
+The subcategories with the lowest success rate were mobile games, audio, metal music, radio/podcasts, and world music.